shuseel/Ethical-Hacking-Lab-Projects/ReadMe.md

 Social engineering involves influence, interrogation, and impersonation to gain information from victims without asking for it.
 A social engineering attack is a psychological manipulation technique used by cybercriminals to deceive people into giving up sensitive information or performing actions that compromise security.

+**Tools used in this Lab:**
+- Social Engineering Toolkit (SET)
+- Browser Exploitation Framework (BeEF)

+**How are these tools used in real-world cybersecurity work?**
+- Red Teams use Social Engineering Toolkit (SET) to create credential harvesting websites.
+It can also embed "payloads" into the documents to be sent via email.
+- BeEF can be used to hook the target browser of a compromised user.
+Once hooked, the attacker has a command-and-control (C2) interface inside the user's browser.

 **Lab 1: Exploring the Social Engineer Toolkit (SET)**

 Social Engineering Toolkit (SET) can be used to launch numerous social engineering attacks.
 In this lab, I have learned to launch SET and explore the toolkit, clone a website to obtain user credentials, and capture and view user credentials.